yogesh8633/weather-app/README.md

 - **Responsive Design**: The app is fully responsive and works on all device sizes.
 - **Material Design Icons**: The app uses Material Design Icons for a clean and modern look.

+## Debouncing in Search Input

+    To improve performance and reduce the number of unnecessary operations when users type in the search bar, this project implements **debouncing**.
+Debouncing ensures that the function to fetch suggestions is not called too frequently, but rather only after the user has stopped typing for a certain period (in this case, 1 second).

+### Debouncing Implementation

+    The debounce functionality is implemented using the `debounce` function from the `lodash` library.

 ## Technologies Used

 - **Next.js**: A React framework for production.